 \section{Abstract}

 Suppose two Hermitian matrices $A,B$ almost commute ($\Vert [A,B] \Vert \leq \delta$).
 Are they close to a commuting pair of Hermitian matrices, $A',B'$, with $\Vert A-A' \Vert,\Vert B-B'\Vert \leq \epsilon$?
 A theorem of H. Lin\cite{hl} shows that this is uniformly true, in that for every $\epsilon>0$ there exists a $\delta>0$, independent of the size $N$ of the matrices, for which almost commuting implies being close to a commuting pair.
 However, this theorem does not specify how $\delta$ depends on $\epsilon$.
 We give uniform bounds relating $\delta$ and $\epsilon$.
-The proof is constructive, giving an explicit algorithm to construct $A'$ and $B'$.
-We provide tighter bounds in the case of block tridiagonal and tridiagonal matrices.
+We provide tighter bounds in the case of block tridiagonal and tridiagonal matrices and a fully constructive method in that case.
 Within the context of quantum measurement, this implies an algorithm to construct a basis in which we can make a {\it projective} measurement that approximately measures two approximately commuting operators simultaneously.
 Finally, we comment briefly on the case of approximately measuring three or more approximately commuting operators using POVMs (positive operator-valued measures) instead of projective measurements.

 The problem of when two almost commuting matrices are close to matrices which exactly commute, or, equivalently, when a matrix which is close to normal is close to a normal matrix, has a long history.
 See, for example \cite{hist1,hist2}, and other references in \cite{hl} where it is mentioned that the problem dates back to the 1950s or earlier.
 Finally in 1995, Lin\cite{hl} proved that for any $\epsilon>0$, there is a $\delta>0$ such that for all $N$, for any pair of Hermitian $N$-by-$N$ matrices, $A,B$, with $\Vert A \Vert, \Vert B \Vert \leq 1$, and $\Vert [A,B] \Vert \leq \delta$, there exists a pair $A',B'$ with $[A',B']=0$ and $\Vert A-A'\Vert \leq \epsilon$ and $\Vert B-B' \Vert \leq \epsilon$ This proof was later shortened and generalized by Friis and Rordam\cite{fr}.
 Interestingly, the same is not true for almost commuting unitary matrices\cite{voiu} or for almost commuting triplets\cite{voi,krd}.